 Regressive Features of the Tax System

 Oklahoma’s tax system is regressive because we rely on sales and excise taxes for much of our revenue.
-The lowest 20 percent of Oklahomans, measured by income, paid 8 percent of their income, $1 of every $12 they earned, in sales and excise taxes in 2015.
-The highest 20 percent, on the other hand, paid just 2.9 percent, or $1 of every $34 they earned.
+The lowest 20 percent of Oklahomans, measured by income, paid 9.2 percent of their income, or $1 of every $11 they earned, in sales and excise taxes in 2018.
+The highest 20 percent, on the other hand, paid just 3.2 percent, or $1 of every $31 they earned.

 The sales tax hurts low- and middle-income Oklahomans more than any other feature of the tax system, because there is not a wide difference in spending for many taxed items such as groceries and household supplies between low- and high-income households.
 Further, lower income families tend to spend all they earn, or more, while higher income families save and invest more of their income.
-Higher income households are also more likely to spend more on services, which are mostly untaxed in Oklahoma, and are more able to avoid sales tax by purchasing goods online than are low-income households, which may not have credit cards or reliable Internet access.
+Higher income households are also more likely to spend more on services, which are mostly untaxed in Oklahoma.

 Excise taxes on sales of specific products also contribute to a regressive tax system.
-The very lowest income Oklahomans pay more than one percent (1.2 percent) of their income just in these relatively small taxes.
+The very lowest income Oklahomans pay 2.2 percent of their income just in these relatively small taxes.

 - Motor vehicle taxes fall more heavily on low-income taxpayers.
 Purchasing a vehicle, even used, takes a larger share of income for most low-income households.

 - Tobacco taxes and alcoholic beverage taxes fall heavily on low-income households, as do all consumption-based excise taxes.